 - Final year students

 Eligible students will be required to provide evidence that shows they are in severe financial hardship.
-It’s a very simple form and doesn’t take too long to fill out.
+To apply, students will need to complete a short application form.
 We aim to reach a decision on all applications within 4 weeks.
 Please come and talk to us if you have any questions about anything to do with an application.

 Students will be able to make an application through the Student Funding Service after they have registered on a course of study at St Mary’s.

-- Students must be registered on an undergraduate or postgraduate programme, studying at an intensity of at least 0.25 FTE.
+- Students must be registered on an a course studying at an intensity of at least 0.25 FTE.

 - Students will be required to provide evidence that shows they are suffering severe hardship or have urgent unexpected expenditure.